End of Summer Sale

 Skip to content

-Can You Bring Spray Sunscreen on a Plane
+Can You Bring Spray Sunscreen on a Plane?

 Traveling by air can be a thrilling experience, but figuring out what you can and cannot bring on a plane can sometimes be a puzzle.
-Among the many items travelers often worry about are sunscreens and face mists.
-More specifically, you might be wondering, "Can you bring spray sunscreen on a plane?"
-Let’s dive into the rules and guidelines to ensure you stay protected under the sun during your travels.
+You might be wondering, "Can you bring spray sunscreen on a plane?"

 Types of Sunscreen Allowed in Carry-On and Checked Luggage